Shaurya-Ashu/NAME-SCALE-/README.md

 | 8 | 1 | R1 | 220 Ω Resistor | R0402 | UNI-ROYAL | 0402WGF2200TCE | C25091 | $0.0002 |
 | 9 | 1 | U1 | ESP32-C3 SuperMini | COMM-SMD_16P-L22.5-W18.0-P2.54-TL | - | ESP32C3-SuperMini | C9900147397 | $0.0059 |

+# Features
+ I has a light diffuser (the FR4 Matterial)  in the shape of my name and at the back side i have mounted 16 side mounted RGB led's .
+It has an in-built mic which helps it to sink with both light and the music.
+ It also has a NFC

 # Schematics